The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: The transfer principle for normed (abelian semi)groups and its applications

-\begin{proof}[Proof of Theorem~\ref{Tnormed}] We will use additive notation throughout this proof as $\G$ is abelian.
+\begin{proof}[Proof of Theorem~\ref{Tnormed}] The first point is that every normed metric group is abelian by Theorem~\ref{Tpolymath} below (see \cite{Po}), and so the second assertion reduces to the first.
+To show the first assertion, we will use additive notation throughout this proof as $\G$ is abelian.
 The proof is constructive, and carried out in stages; however, an outline is in the following equation: